Careers360 Logo

 Eg: A={x:1<x,x is a natural number}

-So A is an empty set as we don't have any natural element that is less than 1.
+So A is an empty set, as we don't have any natural element that is less than 1.

-NOTE: All finite sets can be represented in set-builder form but infinite sets cannot be represented in set-builder form because they have no fixed pattern.
+Note: All finite sets can be represented in set-builder form, but infinite sets cannot be represented in set-builder form because they have no fixed pattern.

 Equal sets: Sets where two sets have exactly the same elements.

-Represented with the symbol: “ = “
+Represented by the symbol: “ = “

 Examples: